One of the most common causes of Testosterone Deficiency in men that have not yet experienced Andropause is poor

 Cognitive Therapy to Improve Sleeping Habits

 One of the best things that you can do to improve your sleeping habits is to visit a psychologist or sleep specialist for Cognitive Behavioral Therapy.
 These treatments don't involve medicine; they encourage mindfulness and self-awareness to promote better sleeping habits.
-This sort of treatment often involves tools such as sleep journals, which help you become more aware of your sleeping habits, and what may be preventing you from getting the rest that you need.
+This sort of treatment often includes tools such as sleep journals, which help you become more aware of your sleeping habits, and what may be preventing you from getting the rest that you need.

 Meditation for Improved Sleeping Habits